In the last four years, we've received a total of 1,543 calls about fireworks and their effects on animals.

 - Wildlife, like hedgehogs, are also at risk of being burnt alive after making their homes in bonfires.

-- Fireworks are also highly disturbing to some birds and have caused abandonment of nests or even whole colonies.
+- Fireworks are also highly disturbing to some birds and have caused the abandonment of nests or even whole colonies.

-Take action to change firework regulations
+Take action for change

 Firework regulation changes we are calling for

 Restrict the private use of fireworks to agreed traditional dates (i.e. November 5th, New Year's Eve, Chinese New Year and Diwali).
 These dates are already recognised as being exceptional in the fireworks regulations and we believe that the existing prohibition on sales at all other times could and should be extended to include use as well.

 Reduce maximum permitted decibels for private use

 We want to see the maximum permitted noise level of fireworks for public sale reduced to 90 decibels.
 Noise level studies have indicated that this level - equivalent to a car door slamming - is likely to minimise distress to animals.